 - lectures courses, in which key debates in contemporary urban studies an architectural theory is presented,

 - reading seminars, where students are engaged in critical discussion of these debates,

-- semester-long research studios, the core element of the program, in which students analyse, engage and propose solutions to ‘real’ urban situations, utilising wide range of planning (scenario planning, interventions) and academic (interviews, observation, archival research) methods,
+- semester-long research studios, the core element of the program, in which students analyze, engage and propose solutions to ‘real’ urban situations, utilizing a wide range of planning (scenario planning, interventions) and academic (interviews, observation, archival research) methods,

 - seminaries held by invited lecturers, who provide expert knowledge on multiple fields central to the urban question (geography, history, art history, detailed planning, software tools),

 - annually changing workshops and courses on topical themes, which are shared between first and second year MA students, helping the two groups to integrate.

 The basic structure of the Master’s program is as follows:

 - 1st year, autumn term: urban and architectural theory, typo-morphology studio

 - 2nd year, autumn term: urban research studio, urban planning studio (held in collaboration with students of Architecture program)